yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

 title: How to Support Multiple Languages on a Jekyll Blog with Polyglot (1) - Applying Polyglot Plugin & Implementing hreflang alt Tags, Sitemap, and Language Selection Button
 description: >-
   This post introduces the process of implementing multilingual support on a Jekyll blog based on 'jekyll-theme-chirpy' using the Polyglot plugin.
-  As the first in the series, it covers applying the Polyglot plugin and modifying the HTML header and sitemap.
+  As the first in the series, this post covers applying the Polyglot plugin and modifying the HTML header and sitemap.
 categories:
 - Blogging
 tags: